1993 Spanish general election

-A general election was held in Spain on Sunday, 6 June 1993, to elect the members of the 5th Cortes Generales under the Spanish Constitution of 1978.
+A general election was held in Spain on 6 June 1993 to elect the members of the 5th Cortes Generales under the Spanish Constitution of 1978.
 All 350 seats in the Congress of Deputies were up for election, as well as 208 of 256 seats in the Senate.

-Felipe González's third term in office had seen Spain completing projects like the Madrid–Seville high-speed rail line and hosting events such as the Seville Expo '92 and the Barcelona '92 Summer Olympics, which contributed to the modernization of the country's international image.
-Several corruption scandals affecting the ruling Spanish Socialist Workers' Party (PSOE) were uncovered during this period: Deputy Prime Minister Alfonso Guerra resigned in 1991 after his brother was accused of nepotism and tax evasion, and a judicial probe was started on the alleged illegal funding of PSOE campaigns (the "Filesa case").
-The outset of the early 1990s recession and its impact on the Spanish economy—amid unemployment growth and rising inflation—forced the government to devalue the peseta three times in nine months.
-As a result of mounting crises and rising political tensions, González chose to call a snap election for June 1993.
+The outcome of the 1989 election—amid accusations of irregularities and a re-run in Melilla—had seen the ruling Spanish Socialist Workers' Party (PSOE) under Prime Minister Felipe González forming a de facto majority government, thanks to Herri Batasuna's policy of abstentionism.
+His third term saw Spain's participation in the Gulf War, the completion of major infrastructure works such as the Madrid–Seville high-speed rail line, the hosting of events such as the Seville Expo '92 and the 1992 Barcelona Olympics, and the signing of the Maastricht Treaty (which led to the adoption of an austerity agenda to meet the euro convergence criteria).
+This period also saw the unveiling of scandals affecting the ruling PSOE: the Juan Guerra affair (which led to Alfonso Guerra's resignation as deputy prime minister), the Ibercorp affair (involving suspicions of misconduct by the Bank of Spain), and a judicial probe on the alleged illegal funding of PSOE campaigns (the Filesa affair).
+The outset of the early 1990s recession and the 1992 European Monetary System crisis, and their impact on the Spanish economy—amid rising inflation and unemployment—forced the government to devalue the peseta three times.
+The mounting crises and political tensions prompted González to call a snap election for June 1993.